bchen002/Doctoral-Supervisor-Skill/README.md

 - stage uncertain ideas before writing them into durable memory;
 - support research-question, writing, article, meeting-preparation, and weekly-execution work.

-## What this is not

-It is not a copy of another person's doctoral project.
-It does not include:

-- personal identifiers;
-- local machine paths;
-- supervisor names;
-- real project title, questions, methods, data, field sites, or cases;
-- real session logs;
-- real weekly progress records.

 ## Basic installation

 1. Copy `supervisor-skill/` into the local Codex skills directory.